Devorein/Devorein/README.md

 <p><em>A second year undergrad student at <a href="https://www.bracu.ac.bd/">BRAC University</a>, majoring in Computer Science and Engineering.</br>
 </em></p>

-As far as my credentials I'm currently a fullstack web and mobile developer and part time Designer, trying my best to keep up with the upcoming technologies and mastering the existing ones.
+As far as my credentials I'm currently a fullstack web(P/MERNG) and mobile(RN) developer, trying my best to keep up with the upcoming technologies and mastering the existing ones.

 - 🔭 I’m currently working on ...
 [Nishan Ecosystem](https://github.com/Devorein/Nishan)
 - 🌱 I’m currently learning ...
 AWS, React Native, Go, Urql and Graphql Codegen from top to bottom without any gaps